jeremyfix/dstc/README.md

 Dialog State Tracking Challenge viewer
 ======================================

 This application aims at providing an easy way to visualize the JSON data under the format of [Dialog State Tracking Challenge](http://camdial.org/~mh521/dstc/).
+It has developped while working in the [ANR MaRDi project](http://mardi.metz.supelec.fr)

 Install
 -------